Skip to Content

 • Toxic chemical exposure

-If you've been injured due to a property owner's failure to maintain their property, contact our firm for a free case evaluation.
-There are no upfront fees, and you only pay if we win.
+If you have been injured as the result of a property owner's negligence, reach out for a free case evaluation with our premises liability lawyer in San Antonio.
+There are no upfront fees, and you pay nothing unless we win your case.

 Premises Liability in Texas: Know Your Rights

-In Texas, the level of liability for accidents on someone else's property is based on the status of the victim.
-Social guests, business visitors, and trespassers all have different levels of protection under the law.
+In Texas, property owners’ liability for accidents depends on the status of the injured visitor.
+Social guests, business visitors, and trespassers all receive different legal protections based on their reason for entry and the circumstances involved.

 Understanding Premises Liability Trends in San Antonio